 8).
 EXPLORE THE EIDR WEBSITE

-Please explore the EIDR website and provide any feedback in the google doc: https://docs.google.com/a/ecohealthalliance.org/document/d/1bh-Bvrj1MPyijar3orw89XCYG50Ark14yR1AC6qLSVM/edit
+Please explore the EIDR website and provide any feedback in the Google doc: https://docs.google.com/a/ecohealthalliance.org/document/d/1bh-Bvrj1MPyijar3orw89XCYG50Ark14yR1AC6qLSVM/edit

 We would love your opinion on what you thought of the functionality, aesthetic, layout and features!